Recons7/Garun-Framework/README.txt

 # Note:-
 #
 # "This Tool is Only Developed For legall
 # Uses.
-Any illegal Use of this tool Will
+Any illegal Use of this toolWill
 # Not be Tolerated.
 # Responsible For Any illegal Activities
 # Done By you....
 Be legall and Use it !"